 Figure 5-8.
-Port VLAN ID (PVID) Screen
+GVRP Settings Screen

-Click Apply to make your changes take effect.
+Click Apply to let your changes take effect.

-Parameter Description Unit Displays the Unit ID of the switch, within the switch stack, that the VLAN will be created on.
+Parameter Description Unit Displays the Unit ID of the switch - within the switch stack - that the VLAN will be created on.
 From/To These two fields allow you to specify the range of ports that will be included in the Port-based VLAN that you are creating using the 802.1Q Port Settings page.

+Ingress Check

-Ingress Check This field can be toggled using the space bar between Enabled and Disabled .
+This field can be toggled using the space bar between Enabled and Disabled.
 Enabled enables the port to compare the VID tag of an incoming packet with the PVID number assigned to the port.
 If the two are different, the port filters (drops) the packet.
 Disabled disables Ingress filtering.
 Ingress Checking is disabled by default.

-Frame Type Allows you to specify the action the switch will take when a packet is received.
-If you specify Admin_all the switch will receive and forward all packets to this VLAN regardless of whether or not the packet has an 802.1Q VLAN tag or not.
-If you specify Tagged_only the switch will drop any untagged packets it receives for this VLAN.
-PVID Shows the current PVID assignment for each port.
+PVID

+Shows the current PVID assignment for each port.
 The switch's default is to assign all ports to the Default VLAN with a VID of 1.

 The PVID is used by the port to tag outgoing, untagged packets, and to make filtering decisions about incoming packets.
 If the port is specified to accept only tagged frames - as tagging, and an untagged packet is forwarded to the port for transmission, the port will add an 802.1Q tag using the PVID to write the VID in the tag.
 When the packet arrives at its destination, the receiving device will use the PVID to make VLAN forwarding decisions.

 If a packet is received by the port, and Ingress filtering is enabled, the port will compare the VID of the incoming packet to its PVID.
 If the two are unequal, the port will drop the packet.
 If the two are equal, the port will receive the packet.

+GVRP

-Ingress Check Specifies the port to check the VID of incoming packets against its VID or PVID.
-If the two are equal, the port will receive the packet.
-It the two are unequal, the port will drop the packet.
-This is used to limit traffic to a single VLAN.
-GVRP The Group VLAN Registration Protocol (GVRP) enables the port to dynamically become a member of a VLAN.
+The Group VLAN Registration Protocol (GVRP) enables the port to dynamically become a member of a VLAN.
 GVRP is disabled by default.